NaaAbbey/Medical-Expert-System/README.md

 ## How the Expert System Works
 1. User provides a symptom.
-2. System queries database for matching diseases.
+2. System queries the database for matching diseases.
-3. If multiple matches, asks follow-up questions.
+3. If multiple matches, ask follow-up questions.
 4. Returns best match diagnosis, cause, and treatment.

 ## How The System Looks